-The Grass carp, Ctenopharyngodon idella, one of the 4 Asian Carp species present in the US, is one of the largest members of the minnow family.
+The grass carp, Ctenopharyngodon idella, is another invasive Carp species present in the US, is one of the largest members of the minnow family.
 The body is oblong with moderately large scales, while the head has no scales.
 There are three simple and seven branched rays on the dorsal fin.
 Grass carp are silvery to olive in color, lacking the golden hue of common carp, and they have no barbels.
 This species typically reaches sizes of 65 to 80 pounds in its native habitat, but a few larger individuals have been caught.

 Ecological Threat: Grass carp pose a substantial risk to non-native habitats.
 This is because Grass carp are explosive breeders and prodigious feeders (capable of consuming 40% to 300% of their body weight per day in plant material).
 Thus, Grass carp may out-compete indigenous species and take over novel habitats.

 In addition, Grass carp may have potential to disrupt ecosystems in that they only digest about half of the 45kg of plant material that it consumes each day.
 The rest is expelled into the water as waste which can lead to an increase in nutrients with subsequent algal blooms.
 Algal blooms lower the water clarity and dissolved oxygen content.

 Finally, Grass carp also harbor parasites that local species may not have a resistance to, which may lead to local extinction events and lasting changes in ecosystem dynamics.